The Hungarian Museum

 Arpádhon - Hungarian Settlement, Louisiana claims to be the largest rural Hungarian Settlement in the United States today.

 In an effort to preserve our history, we have established the Hungarian Settlement Museum in Albany, Louisiana.
 The museum is located in the old Hungarian school in "Hungarian Settlement" Louisiana.
-With the generous help of donations from the community, as well as some grant funding, we are on our way to restoring the school building to its original beauty.
+With the generous donations from the community, as well as some grant funding, we have restored the school building to its original beauty.

 Donations can be made to Hungarian Settlement Historical Society (or HSHS) and mailed to P.O.
 Box 1909 Albany, LA 70711.
 We also accept credit card donations through PayPal.
 Click the "Donate" button below to get started.
 We thank you in advance for your contribution, and hope to see you at the museum soon.

 The Story of Arpadhon, Hungarian Settlement, Louisiana - 1896 - 2006

 Printed by Moran Printing and Emprint of Baton Rouge, LA